hectorcorrea/solr-for-newbies/tutorial.md

 ### Field: id
-Let's look at the details the `id` field in our schema
+Let's look at the details of the `id` field in our schema

 ```
 $ curl localhost:8983/solr/bibdata/schema/fields/id